dingwoai/Multi-Task-Learning/README.md

   - The stochastic gradient manipulation algorithms may fail to converge to Pareto optimal solutions and the authors fix it with an algorithm by averaging past weights.
 - [AAAI 2023] AdaTask: A Task-aware Adaptive Learning Rate Approach to Multi-task Learning. [paper](https://arxiv.org/abs/2211.15055)
   - Separate the accumulative gradients and hence the learning rate of each task for each parameter in adaptive learning rate approaches.
+- [ICLR 2023] Mitigating Gradient Bias in Multi-objective Learning: A Provably Convergent Approach. [paper](https://openreview.net/forum?id=dLAYGdKTi2)
+  - a stochastic multi-objective gradient correction (MoCo) method that can guarantee convergence without increasing the batch size even in the nonconvex setting.

 <a name='novel'></a>